 Dubrovnik is located on the Adriatic Sea, connecting the Balkan and Italian peninsulas.
 The Adriatic Sea is the Mediterranean Sea’s northernmost section.

-Croatia has almost 3,600 kilometers of coastline, including numerous beautiful islands of varying sizes.
-Dubrovnik, popularly known as the “Pearl of the Adriatic,” offers a wide range of activities.
+Croatia has coastlines, including numerous beautiful islands of varying sizes.
+Dubrovnik, popularly known as the “Pearl of the Adriatic,” offers various activities.

 Dubrovnik has become one of the most famous tourist attractions in the world.
 The ancient walled Old Town’s UNESCO World Heritage Site contains beautiful treasures.